Skip to main content

 Task Unlinking vs. Deletion

-Risksheet distinguishes between deleting a risk item and unlinking a task relationship:
+Risksheet distinguishes between removing a risk item and unlinking a task relationship:

-• Task unlinking — removes the relationship between the risk item and the linked task without deleting either work item
+• Task unlinking - removes the link role between the risk item and the linked task without affecting either work item

-All deletion and unlinking operations are transactional.
-If an operation fails, the system automatically rolls back to prevent partial updates.
+All removal and unlinking operations are transactional.
+If an operation fails (for example, permission denied on the recycle bin, or no matching workflow action), the system automatically rolls back to prevent partial updates.

 Verification